mongodb/mongo-ruby-driver/README.md

 ## Connection Pooling

-As of v0.18, the driver implements connection pooling.
+The driver implements connection pooling.
 By default, only one socket connection will be opened to MongoDB.
 However, if you're running a multi-threaded application, you can specify a maximum pool size and a maximum timeout for waiting for old connections to be released to the pool.